meker12/commerce-channels.en/help/amazon-sales-channel/sales-channel-settings.md

 ---
-title: Sales Channel Admin Settings
+title: Sales Channel Settings
 description: Update the Commerce configuration to manage logging, cron source, and synchronization for Amazon Sales Channel functions.
 ---

-# Sales Channel Admin settings
+# Sales Channel settings

 When the [!DNL Amazon Sales Channel] extension is installed, default values are set in the Admin for [!DNL Amazon Sales Channel].
 These settings can be modified in your configuration settings for your Amazon store.
 These settings include: